 How many affordable homes are being built at Westgate Grove?

 In the first phase, there will be approximately 60+ affordable homes available at Westgate Grove.
 The first for-sale residential phase will include single family detached homes affordable to working families earning 80% or less of the Median Family Income (MFI) adjusted for family size.
-The second phase of Westgate Grove will also include 80+ affordable attached townhome units affordable to working families earning 80% or less of the MFI.
+The second phase of Westgate Grove will also include 80+ affordable attached condominiums units affordable to working families earning 80% or less of the MFI.

 Who is eligible for an affordable home at Westgate?